Papi-Eruh/erudit_public/README.md

 ### Artist links

-Erudit highlights their work by providing direct links to their websites, where families can discover the creators behind the stories.
+Erudit highlights their work by providing **direct links to their websites**, where families can discover the creators behind the stories.
-Families can directly support the artists by purchasing the items or projects they offer.
+Families can directly support the artists by **purchasing the items or projects they offer**.

 <p align="center">
   <img width="200px" alt="Artist links" src="./assets/images/title2_6.webp"/>